Near Tiftonia in Hamilton County, Tennessee — The American South (East South Central)

 Erected 1899 by State of New York.
 (Marker Number MT-238.)

 Location.
 35° 0.58′ N, 85° 22.466′ W. Marker is near Tiftonia, Tennessee, in Hamilton County.
 Marker is on Wauhatchie Pike south of Cummings Highway (U.S. 41), on the right when traveling south.
+According to the location information provided by the National Park Service, “Monument located in the Lookout Valley on Wauhatchie Pike/1934 Map 204.".
 Touch for map.
-According to the location information provided by the National Park Service, “Monument located in the Lookout Valley on Wauhatchie Pike/1934 Map 204.".
 Marker is in this post office area: Chattanooga TN 37419, United States of America.
+Touch for directions.

 More about this marker.
 According to the description information provided by the National Park Service, the monument is, “6'2" x 4' x 11' high, the rock-faced granite monument consists of an vertical slab on a two-piece base.
 On front is a shield-shaped bronze plaque and bronze state seal.
 "NEW YORK" is inscribed below plaque.

 Credits.
-This page was last revised on August 26, 2016.
-This page originally submitted on December 30, 2010, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 913 times since then and 49 times this year.
+This page was last revised on September 10, 2020.
+It was originally submitted on December 30, 2010, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 1,065 times since then and 18 times this year.
 Last updated on March 20, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2, 3, 4, 5, 6. submitted on December 30, 2010, by Dale K. Benington of Toledo, Ohio. • Bill Pfingsten was the editor who published this page.